-The other systems in place are head system, telephone system and kniphion system.
+The other systems in place are the head system, telephone system and kniphion system.

-To help the villagers in having vineyards in their home, the department is giving 50 per cent subsidy in managing the bower system.
-“Until this point of time we have covered around 400 beneficiaries.
+To help the villagers in having vineyards in their homes, the department is giving 50 per cent subsidy in managing the bower system.
+“Until this point of time, we have covered around 400 beneficiaries.
 To have this off their own is very difficult,” Tasaduq told Kashmir Life.

 “We had stock of 4000, in which only 2400 was fit to breed and my two member staff have managed 2900.
 What else I can expect from them,” says Tasaduq.